 - Does the plugin home screen simply state the feature of the plugin, e.g “Bookings” instead of “VendorXYZ Bookings Plugin for WooCommerce.”

-Plugins which draw on WordPress’ core design aesthetic will benefit from future updates to this design as WordPress continues to evolve.
+Plugins that draw on WordPress’ core design aesthetic will benefit from future updates to this design as WordPress continues to evolve.
 If you need to make an exception for your product, be prepared to provide a valid use case.
 Here are resources to reference to make sure your product is aligned with the WordPress/WooCommerce design system:

 - Marketplace User Experience Guidelines